veerendranath0312/100-days-of-code/log.md

 **Thoughts:** I always like to work with arrays.
 I felt excited while learning the array methods like push(), pop(), unshift(), shift(), reverse(), join(), slice(), indexOf(), includes().

 **Link(s) to work:** [Link to my notes](https://www.notion.so/Day-4-49611ff2b78a4dfb8397c5c2479430e1)

+### Day 5: January 15, 2021

+**Today's Progress**: Learned about - splice() and sort() methods, Reference types, using const with arrays, working with nested arrays, Introduction to objects, nested objects

+**Thoughts:** While working with arrays and objects I cam across a tricky part calls reference types.
+Both the arrays and objects are reference types.

+**Link(s) to work:** [Link to my notes](https://www.notion.so/Day-5-b97e9d6ed43c4fe0a168822986547479)